Meet the Other Phone. A phone that grows with your child.

 Are baby walkers safe?

-The safety of seated baby walkers is up for debate in the childcare community.
+The safety of sit-in baby walkers is up for debate in the childcare community.
 In 2007, baby walkers were banned in Canada due to reported and potential dangers, and childminders in the UK have been told by the National Childminding Association not to use them.

 Physiotherapists have also warned the use of baby walkers could actually hinder a child's ability to learn to walk and the NHS recommends they are only used for up to 20 minutes at a time.

-Push-along baby walkers don’t generate the same concerns as seated baby walkers.
+Push-along baby walkers don’t generate the same safety concerns as seated baby walkers.
 Your baby is required to concentrate on keeping upright by themselves, rather than being held in place, and their hands are always occupied holding onto the handle bar.

 Do baby walkers help with development?

-Seated baby walkers do not help a baby to learn to walk, although that is not to say that they don’t entertain a baby.
+Sit-in baby walkers do not help a baby to learn to walk, although that is not to say that they don’t entertain a baby.

 What type of walker is best for babies?